backbone-paginator/backbone.paginator/README.rst

 You can consult the `API documentation
 <http://backbone-paginator.github.io/backbone.paginator/#!/api/Backbone.PageableCollection>`_
-for a detailed explaination of these fields.
+for a detailed explanation of these fields.

 Fetching Data and Managing States
 +++++++++++++++++++++++++++++++++